jerryevalentine/UCB-Project-1/README.md

 - Row 1:  Shows that seperating out economy and luxury cars improves the r-value when run against odometer.
 - Row 2:  Shows that seperating out economy and luxury cars improves the r-value when run against age.

+Table 3.1 below shows the average selling price by month
+- Line chart showcases monthly average selling prices.
+- Prices begin moderately in January, drop sharply in April, after rising and reaching its peak in July.
+- Then, prices decline gradually from August to December.

-Table 3 below shows the mean selling price and count by season
+Table 3.2 below shows the mean selling price and count by season
 - The Purple line represents the mean selling price, while the blue line represents the count of sales.
 The analysis reveals distinct patterns across different seasons:
 - - Spring: Prices are moderate, and sales are relatively low.
 - - Summer: Prices significantly increase, with sales remaining consistent.